desultory/ugrd/readme.md

 ### modules

-The modules config directive should contain a list with names specifying the path of which will be loaded, such as `base_modules.base`, `base_modules.serial` or `base_modules.crypsetup`.
+The modules config directive should contain a list with names specifying the path of which will be loaded, such as `base.base`, `base.serial` or `crypto.crypsetup`.

 Another directory for modules can be created, the naming scheme is similar to how python imports work.